 By Erica Villas of Girl, Unspotted

-After a three hour trek through a river with the bluest water I’ve ever seen, we reached this paradise.
+After a three hour trek through a river with the bluest water I’ve ever seen, we reached this paradise in the Phillipines.
 We had to jump and slide off at least five different waterfalls and maneuver our way through rocky terrain, which was 80 percent water.
 The journey enough to get here was already an unforgettable experience, but reaching Kawasan waterfall and jumping in its turquoise water was definitely one for the books.

 4) Nanda Blue Hole, Santo (Vanuatu)

 By Simone Lye of The Aussie Flashpacker

 Following our University graduation my best friends and I treated ourselves to a P&O South Pacific Cruise.
 Our first stop was beautiful Santo in Vanuatu.
 We spent the day exploring the island and our favorite place was Nanda Blue Hole.
 A stunning, magical blue hole located in the middle of the island.
 The blue hole is filled cool, fresh water and is colored the most beautiful of blues!
 It is an incredible feeling to be swimming in fresh, clear water surrounded by natural rainforest!

 5) Kikuletwa Hotsprings, near Moshi (Tanzania)

 This beautiful oasis is completely off the beaten track, hidden away among twisting fig trees in the middle of a dusty landscape.
 The crystal clear waters are a lovely warm temperature making it the perfect place for a relaxing dip.
 You can even get a free fish pedicure with all the tiny fish that nibble away at your feet (you’d pay a lot for that in the UK!)